 To location the location of unknown nodes in WSN, we are fine-tuning the location considered by the RSSI method.
 All nodes are categorized into three categories: anchor nodes, reference nodes, and unlocalized nodes.
 Anchor nodes are those nodes whose position is known to the base station, those unlocalized nodes whose positions are determined by the algorithm are reference nodes and can take part in locating the other un-localized nodes.
 The hybrid method finds the location of sensor nodes optimally and compares the distance with the actual one.
 The minimum is the error, better is the position.
 The GWO-CS and node localization are two isolated systems but their dependency can be depicted as in figure 4.1.
 These collectively form a feedback loop.
 The module of GWO-CS gets the relative error of distance of nodes in the input and gives the updated nodes’ positions to the WSN module.

-There are two tuning variables for each unlocalized node in the area which represents the x and y co-ordinates of the node.
-These tuning variables are the positions of wolves and updated by hybrid optimization to find a node with minimal distance from the actual location.
+There are two tuning variables for each unlocalized node in the area which represents the x and y coordinates of the node.
+These tuning variables are the positions of wolves and are updated by hybrid optimization to find a node with minimal distance from the actual location.
 The error must be minimum.

-There is a constraint in the WSN module, only that node can be localized which is in range of at least three anchor nodes.
-If the node is not in range of three anchor nodes, either that is dropped or a new position is assigned to that node.
-The distance of that un-localized nodes is calculated from all anchor nodes in the vicinity and relative difference of the sum of measured distance and the sum of calculated distance (RSSI method) is observed which is passed back to optimization module.
+There is a constraint in the WSN module, only that node can be localized which is in the range of at least three anchor nodes.
+If the node is not in the range of three anchor nodes, either that is dropped or a new position is assigned to that node.
+The distance of that un-localized nodes is calculated from all anchor nodes in the vicinity and the relative difference of the sum of measured distance and the sum of calculated distance (RSSI method) is observed which is passed back to optimization module.

 If any un-localized node is localized then it acts as a reference node and helps the anchor nodes to find out the other nodes’ position as anchor nodes.

 The relative error is feedback to hybrid optimization for each wolf in each iteration.
 The minimum error position wolf is determined by comparing it in the group and that corresponding wolf is assigned as leader of the group along with two other wolves with lesser fitness value and assigned and beta and gamma wolf.
-These three optimal positions for the present node which is termed as the wolf inside optimization module is again updated by cuckoo method
+These three optimal positions for the present node which is termed as the wolf inside optimization module is again updated by the cuckoo method

 We analyzed the results of the proposed approach for three different sensor areas.
 The nodes are deployed in different sensor areas as